shamimarashid/Jupytope/README.md

 Just provide the same PDB and chain IDs for reference and query structures.
 The full list of extracted features is available in our publication.

-cryo-EM files may slow the system and raise exceptions when computing normalized B-factors.
+cryo-EM PDB files may slow the system and raise exceptions when computing normalized B-factors (since B-factors are 'dummy' entries anyway, for cryo-EM derived structures).
 However, if allowed to complete, the other features will be computed as normal.

 Data that could not be extracted will be marked as 'None' or 'NaN'.
-For example, missing residues in the query structure at a given epitope position.
+For example, missing residues in the query structure at a given epitope position will cause such values.

 # Citation